marton-munz/Skeleton/README.md

 # Skeleton

-Creates a Python project skeleton following our standard project structure
+Simple utility for creating a project skeleton for command line tools

 Usage: skeleton ProjectName